 An enthusiastic logophile, I have dedicated many years to the study of languages, literatures, and cultures.
 Much of my life, both personal and professional, has been spent in devotion to words – written, spoken, and sung.
 As a scholar, I research their historical contexts and the individuals and worlds to which they point.
 As a writer, I draw on them to create characters, voices, and imagined realities.
 As a singer-songwriter, I join my love of them to that of soulful expression and a deeply rooted passion for music.

-Since completing my doctorate at the University of Toronto in 2011, I have conducted research as a scholarly fellow in the Department of History at Harvard University and at the Centre for Reformation and Renaissance Studies at Victoria University in the University of Toronto, where I have designed and taught early modern cultural history courses and lectured on Italian language and literature.
+After completing my doctorate at the University of Toronto in 2011, I conducted research as a scholarly fellow in the Department of History at Harvard University and at the Centre for Reformation and Renaissance Studies at Victoria University in the University of Toronto, where I designed and taught early modern cultural history courses and lectured on Italian language and literature.
+I also served on the editorial board and as managing editor for an academic journal.

 My research interests center on Michelangelo’s poetry and his world, early modern social and religious culture, and the intersections of literature and art and interactions of men and women therein.
 Though I specialize in wondrous realms of the Italian Renaissance, the synchronicities of academic life have led me to work in other areas further afield, including modern and contemporary literature, Enlightenment prose, and migration history.
 I remain open to new and interesting projects that cross my path.